phalcon/documentation/docs/db-models.md

 ```php
 public function fireEvent(string $eventName): bool
 ```
-Fires an event, implicitly calls behaviors and listeners in the events manager are notified
+Fires an event, implicitly calls behaviors, and listeners in the events manager are notified

 ```php
 public function fireEventCancel(string $eventName): bool
 ```
-Fires an event, implicitly calls behaviors and listeners in the events manager are notified.
+Fires an event, implicitly calls behaviors, and listeners in the events manager are notified.
 This method stops if one of the callbacks/listeners returns `false`

 ```php
 public function getChangedFields(): array